In This Article

 If possible, bring your plant outdoors once night temperatures have risen above 60 degrees in the spring.
 Gradually acclimate your plant to full sun, then bring it back indoors when temperatures begin to cool in the fall.

 Your plant will grow best at temperatures between 75 and 90 degrees with as much humidity as you can give it.
 You can increase humidity by grouping your banana leaf plant together with other plants or by keeping it in a small room and running a humidifier nearby.
 Make sure your plant is kept away from cold drafts or the hot, drying air of a heater.
+If you notice your plants leaves turning yellow, you're likely overwatering.
+Brown leaves can suggest underwatering.

 Banana Leaf Plant Varieties